bens4lsu/theskinny-publish/Content/blog2/laughing-after-a-disaster.md

 This one was from a news broadcast.
 A mass of people were waiting to be evacuated from New Orleans to Baton Rouge, and the reporter found a woman who had been picked up without as much as a pair of shoes.
 A man that she didn't know had given her his shoes, and the reporter thought he would make a good interview.

-Reporter:  <i>Sir, why would you give your own shoes to a total stranger?</i>
+Reporter:  *Sir, why would you give your own shoes to a total stranger?*

-Man:  <i>It wasn't no big deal.
-They were soaking wet, and I had a dry pair in my backpack.</i>
+Man:  *It wasn't no big deal.
+They were soaking wet, and I had a dry pair in my backpack.*

 Who says chivalry is dead?